micag2025/Toolkit_Google_ADK/README.md

 ### Testing Instructions

 You can test the enhanced multi-agent system using both **valid** and **invalid** prompts.
 These tests are designed to validate routing, guardrails, MCP usage, and failure modes.
-The below table gives an overview of the use of the valid prompts to confirm expected behavior, and the invalid prompts to verify that the system
-**refuses** or **redirects** as intended.
+The below table gives an overview of the use of the valid prompts to confirm expected behavior, and the invalid prompts to verify that the system  **refuses** or **redirects** as intended.
+Below follow an overview of valid and invalid prompts for  AIDevSearchAgent,  CodeAgent,  CodeExplainAgent hugging_face_agent and github_agent, respectively.

 ---
 ### AIDevSearchAgent — news discovery and summarization